gordonwade/symptom-checker/README.md

 of rare diseases and symptoms as a source of truth.
 - Come up with a matching and scoring system using the above-mentioned data to return the most relevant conditions for a set of symptoms.
-- Setting up a Django server to process symptom queries as a `POST` request and return the most likely disease matches.
+- Set up a Django server to process symptom queries as a `POST` request and return the most likely disease matches.
-- Layering a React frontend on top of this to serve as a responsive user interface.
+- Layer a React frontend on top of this to serve as a responsive user interface.

 ## Installation and Setup
 As mentioned above, this app is based on Django and React, and will require